Learning about Mac® OS X

 Online Help

-To learn about the many sources of online help available for Mac OS X and how to use these effectively, see the FAQ Obtaining Help Online.
+To learn about the many sources of online help available for Mac OS X and how to use these effectively, see our Obtaining Help Online FAQ.

 Training

-• Apple’s Mac 101 Web site offers an online guide to using your Mac effectively.
+• The Apple® Mac 101 Web site offers an online guide to using your Mac effectively.

-• Appple also offers Switch 101 to help those switching from other operating systems to the Mac and Mac OS X.
+• Apple also offers Switch 101 to help those switching from other operating systems to the Mac and Mac OS X.

-• Atomic Learning offers free Mac OS X Orientations classes, providing introductory Mac OS X tutorials in QuickTime®, for Tiger, Panther and Jaguar.
+• Atomic Learning® offers free Mac OS X Orientations classes, providing introductory tutorials in QuickTime® for Snow Leopard, Leopard, and Tiger.

-• If there is an Apple® Retail Store in your area, check for the free Mac OS X orientation sessions and other classes frequently offered at these locations.
+• If there is an Apple Store® in your area, check for the free Mac OS X orientation sessions and other classes offered at these locations.

 Web sites

-There are many Web sites in addition to the Apple Discussions where you can find useful Mac OS X hints, tips, tutorials, reviews, and advice.
+In addition to the Apple Discussions, there are many Web sites offering useful Mac OS X hints, tips, tutorials, reviews, and advice.
 Our favorites are listed on our X-Links page.

 Apple User Groups